 Child Support and Taxes: Non-Custodial Parent FAQs

-No. According to the IRS, child support payments are not considered taxable income, according to the IRS.
-Child support payments are neither deductible by the payer nor taxable to the payee.
-When you calculate your gross income to see if you are required to file a tax return, do not include child support payments received.
+No. According to the IRS, child support payments are not considered taxable income.
+That means, child support payments cannot be deducted by the payer (noncustodial parent) and are not taxable to the payee (custodial parent).
+Accordingly, when calculating your gross income to see if you are required to file a tax return, do not include child support payments received.

 Q: If the noncustodial parent receives permission from the custodial parent to claim a child on his or her tax return, is the noncustodial parent eligible for the Earned Income Credit?

 A: Probably not.
 The Earned Income Credit (EIC) is a tax credit for people who work and earn income below a certain amount.
 There are particular rules a person must meet to be eligible for an EIC.
 Some parents may be able to receive an EIC if they have a “qualifying” child.
 Generally, noncustodial parents cannot claim the EIC on the basis of their children because the children do not live with that parent and consequently do not meet the residency test.
 If the custodial parent meets other requirements, he or she may be able to claim the EIC.

 Whenever taxes and child support mix, it is usually a complicated situation.
 If there is a large sum of money involved, you are almost certainly better off speaking with a professional.
 For help preparing your taxes and understanding how child support affects your finances, you may consider contacting an experienced tax attorney.